kentjhenly/kentjhenly.github.io/README.md

 ## 🚀 Deployment

-### GitHub Pages (Recommended)
+### GitHub Pages (Modified for Static Export)

-This project is configured for automatic deployment to GitHub Pages:
+This project has been modified from the original Vercel-optimized template to work with GitHub Pages:

-1. **Push to main branch**: The GitHub Actions workflow will automatically build and deploy your site
-2. **Enable GitHub Pages**: Go to your repository settings → Pages → Source: Deploy from a branch → gh-pages branch
-3. **Your site will be available at**: `https://heilcheng.github.io`
+1. **Static Export**: Configured Next.js for static site generation
+2. **GitHub Actions**: Automated build and deployment workflow
+3. **Base Path**: Optimized for GitHub Pages URL structure
+4. **Image Handling**: Unoptimized images for static hosting compatibility

 ### Manual Build